dry-python/returns/README.md

     return _award_points_for_letters(guessed_letters_count)

 def _award_points_for_letters(guessed: int) -> int:
-    return 0 if guessed < 5 else guessed
+    return 0 if guessed < 5 else guessed  # minimum 6 points possible!
 ```

 Awesome!
 It works, users are happy, your logic is pure and awesome.
 But, later you decide to make the game more fun:
-let's make the minimal letters thresshold configurable for an extra challenge.
+let's make the minimal accoutable letters thresshold
+configurable for an extra challenge.

 You can just do it directly: